zamicol/InternetCitizenBillOfRights/README.md

 Internet Citizen Bill of Rights
 ===============================
-An open enumeration of the natural rights empowering all individuals reflected by the technological realities of the Internet and networked intelligence.
-Proper acknowledgement of these natural rights should embrace the guarantee of individual security in their abilities protected from artificial mutability, limitation, or infringement by external entities.
+An enumeration of natural rights empowering all individuals reflected by the technological realities of the Internet.

 ## Freedom to Create
-Freedom of personal autonomy to conceive, design, and produce.
+Freedom of personal autonomy to conceive, design, and produce anything.

 ## Freedom to Network
-Freedom to communicate or not with any willing individual and device.
+Freedom to any communication or refusal of communication with all willing individuals and systems.

+## Freedom of Memory
+Freedom to store, copy, and own all observations.

+## Freedom to Share
+Freedom to distribute any possessed data including copies and alterations.

 ## Freedom of Control
 Freedom to use owned computerware for any non-violent purpose.

 ## Freedom to Alter
 Freedom to modify owned computerware for any non-violent purpose.

-## Freedom of Memory
+## Freedom of Property
-Freedom to store, copy, and own all observations.

-## Freedom to Share
-Freedom to distribute any data including copies and alterations.

-##Freedom of Property
-Freedom to have owned computerware free from artificial encumbrance.
+Freedom to have owned computerware free from any artificial encumbrance.

 ## Freedom of Awareness
-Freedom to understand owned computerware architecture.
+Freedom to fully understand owned computerware architecture and function.

 ## Freedom of Security
-Freedom to protect and defend against undesirable externalities.
+Freedom to protect against any undesirable externalities or functions.

 ## Freedom of Privacy
-Freedom to be secure from observation in reasonable private places.
+Freedom to be secure from all undesired observations in private places.